 This is used for ManyToMany fields

-This is used for fields that have 'choices' defined (normally passed in to the field constructor).
+This is used for fields that have 'choices' defined.
 The choices presented will be in the order specified in 'choices'.

 This is the most complex of the filters, as it allows drill-down from year to month to day.
 It takes the following options: